-JPEG vs RAW: What photo format is best for long-term timelapse?
+JPEG vs RAW: Which photo format is best for long-term construction timelapse?

 Just like with all photography, making the decision to shoot RAW or JPEG will come down to your project’s specific needs.

 In this article, we will compare the unique strengths of each of these formats and what they each have to offer for your next long-term or construction timelapse project.

 Whatever format you choose to shoot, the good news is that the photoSentinel Mach II fully supports both JPEG and RAW long-term timelapse.

 With photoSentinel Mach II, you have the power to shoot your project the way you want.

 PART 1: Why you should shoot JPEG for long-term timelapse

 The default option on all cameras, JPEG is the global standard for photos.
 But is it the best choice for long-term timelapse?